apollographql/apollo-server/docs/source/monitoring/metrics.md

 ### Connecting to Graph Manager

-To connect Apollo Server to Graph Manager, first [visit the Graph Manager UI](https://engine.apollographql.com/) to get a Graph Manager API key.
-You can provide this API key to Apollo Server in one of the following ways:
+To connect Apollo Server to Graph Manager, first [obtain a graph API key](https://www.apollographql.com/docs/graph-manager/setup-analytics/#pushing-traces-from-apollo-server).
+To provide this key to Apollo Server, assign it to the `APOLLO_KEY` environment variable in your server's environment.

-* Include the API key in the constructor options for `ApolloServer`.
-* Assign the API key to the `ENGINE_API_KEY` environment variable.

 ### Providing an API key via the `ApolloServer` constructor